US women open victory tour, Ellis farewell, beat Ireland 3-0

 U.S. Soccer picked an appropriate venue for the start of this tour: The Rose Bowl is the site of the team’s landmark 1999 World Cup triumph, and a statue of Brandi Chastain celebrating her championship-winning penalty sits in a park near the venerable arena’s front entrance.

+“It’s incredible to hear the fans in here, and to have them celebrate and cheer for us,” Lloyd said.
+“It’s a really special place to play.”

 Heath, a last-minute addition to the starting lineup, opened the scoring with a header in the 16th minute.
 Horan added a tap-in goal and Lloyd connected on another header shortly before halftime.

 The Irish dropped to 0-13-0 against the U.S., but the experience could help their play in UEFA Women’s Euros qualification, which begins against Montenegro next month.